scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ~~~
 {: #figure-14 title="TLV-encoded options - PadN option"}

-The PadN option is used to insert two or more bytes of padding into the `Options` field of an extension header.
+The PadN option inserts two or more bytes of padding into the `Options` field of an extension header.
 For N bytes of padding, the `OptDataLen` field contains the value N-2, and the `OptData` consists of N-2 zero-valued bytes.

 ## Pseudo Header for Upper-Layer Checksum {#pseudo}